AndrewTweddle/EntelectChallenge2013/README.md

    adding the convenience of Powershell argument-handling.
 6. Generate-XamlBoard.ps1 is debris from my (suspended) attempt to build a UI for the game.
 7. The TestUtils\ subfolder contains useful utilities for editing a game and saving a new game file for testing specific scenarios:
-    a.
-The TestUtils\TestScripts sub-folder contains code to generate a few of the test files.
+    1. The TestUtils\TestScripts sub-folder contains code to generate a few of the test files.
 Use these as a sample of how to use the Powershell scripts to generate a test scenario.